-- XPOSURE [floating-point] The value field of this keyword shall contain the value for the effective exposure duration for the data, corrected for dead time and lost time in the units of TIMEUNIT.
-If the HDU contains multiple time slices, this value shall be the total accumulated exposure time over all slices. - TELAPSE [floating-point] The value field of this keyword shall contain the value for the amount of time elapsed, in the units of TIMEUNIT, between the start and the end of the observation or data stream.
+XPOSURE - [floating-point] The value field of this keyword shall contain the value for the effective exposure duration for the data, corrected for dead time and lost time in the units of TIMEUNIT.
+If the HDU contains multiple time slices, this value shall be the total accumulated exposure time over all slices.

+TELAPSE - [floating-point] The value field of this keyword shall contain the value for the amount of time elapsed, in the units of TIMEUNIT, between the start and the end of the observation or data stream.

-Durations must not must not be expressed in ISO-8601 format, but only as actual durations (i.e., numerical values) in the units of the specified time unit.
+Durations must not be expressed in ISO-8601 format, but only as actual durations (i.e., numerical values) in the units of the specified time unit.

 Good-Time-Interval (GTI) tables are common for exposures with gaps in them, particularly photon-event files, as they make it possible to distinguish time intervals with "no signal detected" from "no data taken."
-GTI tables in BINTABLE extensions mustBINTABLE extensions must contain two mandatory columns, and START and STOP, and maycontain one optional column, contain one optional column, WEIGHT.
+GTI tables in BINTABLE extensions must contain two mandatory columns, START and STOP, and may contain one optional column, WEIGHT.
 The first two define the interval, the third, with a value between 0 and 1, the quality of the interval; i.e., a weight of 0 indicates a Bad-Time-Interval.
 WEIGHT has a default value of 1.
-Any time interval not covered in the table shall shall be considered to have a weight of zero.
+Any time interval not covered in the table shall be considered to have a weight of zero.